SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 As a final step in this exercise, you should check the newly created instances in your Fiori launchpad.

 :point_right: Open up your Fiori launchpad and select the "Monitor Workflows - Workflow Instances" app.
 Make sure that the filter in the master list includes the status "Completed".
-You should see the instances you have created via Postman - you can identify them by the fact that product ID "HT-1003" (rather than "HT-1002" or "HT-1001") has been requested.
+You should see the instances you have created via Postman - you can identify them by the fact that product with ID "HT-1003" (rather than "HT-1002" or "HT-1001") has been requested.

 Nice work!